Skip to Content

 Visit The Dupont Underground

-Dupont Underground is another art space, located near Dupont Circle, that welcomes local artist exhibitions.
-It’s literally an underground tunnel created from repurposed urban infrastructural space that hosts artwork and live events.
-If you are looking for fun things to do in DC for adults, look no further than here.
+It’s literally an underground tunnel created from repurposed urban infrastructural space (a long-abandoned streetcar station) that hosts art exhibitions and live events.
+These events include the bi-weekly (and deliciously raucous) Drag Underground, which features some of D.C’s best drag queens.
+If you are looking for fun things to do in DC for adults, look no further.

 From street art to photography, light shows to paintings, anything goes here, and most of the exhibits are absolutely fascinating.
 This is one of the best undiscovered gems in the city.
-For their current exhibit offerings, check their website.

 Run in a Scenic Road Race

-Running is a huge activity in Washington DC, and you can find people running almost all hours of the day on the city’s sidewalks.
 If you’re a runner yourself, you can get to know the city by joining a road race!
 Races in DC (and in the DC area) happen very regularly, so you can almost always find one if you really want to.

 Head to a Show or Concert